 Knowledge Base Construction

-In this class, we will take an overview of Information Extraction for Knowledge Base Construction.
-This is the process of deriving structured information (such as alive(Elvis)) from digital text (such as the sentence "Elvis is alive").
-We will first see applications of information extraction, notably in question answering systems, chatbots, and personal assistants.
-Then, we will cover the technical steps of knowledge base construction: natural language processing, named entity recognition, entity disambiguation, instance extraction, fact extraction, and knowledge cleaning.
+In this class, we will take an overview of Information Extraction, i.e., the process of deriving structured information (such as alive(Elvis)) from digital text (such as the sentence “Elvis is alive”).
+We will cover the technical steps of information extraction: named entity recognition, entity disambiguation, and fact extraction.
+For each of them, we will see different methods: fine-tuning language models, prompt engineering, and training-free procedures.
+Finally, we will talk about techniques for knowledge cleaning: link prediction, entity alignment and rule mining.

 The course is graded by 6 labs and a final exam.